DoctorMcKay/node-steam-session/README.md

 A `number` specifying the time, in milliseconds, before a login attempt will [`timeout`](#timeout).
 The timer begins after [`polling`](#polling) begins.

+If you attempt to set this property after [`polling`](#polling) has already been emitted, an Error will be thrown since setting this property after that point has no effect.

 ### accountName

 **Read-only.** A `string` containing your account name.
 This is populated just before the [`authenticated`](#authenticated)